The detailed guide to hair fall reasons and simple remedies to reduce hair fall.

 1. Thyroid: thyroid disorder, typically hypothyroid, causes hair fall and has become very common these days

-2. Iron: Iron is required for the formulation of haemoglobin.
-And haemoglobin carries oxygen for the repair and growth of cells, including those responsible for hair growth.
+2. Iron: Iron is required for the formulation of hemoglobin.
+And hemoglobin carries oxygen for the repair and growth of cells, including those responsible for hair growth.

 So, less iron means less oxygen to cells and lesser growth.